Anamnesis: A Journey Through Grief

 Anamnesis is a short game / experience about the loss of pets.
 It attempts to help people move forward in the grieving process and regain a more positive mind set, thus tackling the negative mental and physical symptoms grief can cause.
 Anamnesis does this by making the user focus on good memories and motivating them to think more positively throughout the whole experience.

-While everyone can play Anamnesis, it was specifically designed for people who find themselves in the fourth phase of the grieving process, called ‘depression’.
+While everyone can play Anamnesis, it was specifically designed for people in the fourth stage of grief called ‘depression’.
 People in this phase are known to experience very strong negative emotions, such as sadness, regret, fear, insecurity, guilt etc. This makes this phase the most likely one to get stuck in, unable to move forward.
 This disorder is called complicated grief and requires professional help.
 The depression phase is the predecessor of the acceptance phase, towards which Anamnesis tries to help people move forward to.
-Of course, this doesn’t go without falling and getting back up again, grief remains a process that requires time.
-However, Anamnesis tries help accelerate that process and give the users some relief.
+Of course, grief remains a process that requires time, however, Anamnesis tries help accelerate that process and give the users some relief.

 Anamnesis is all about revisiting good memories the users have of their pet(s).